moncla-lab/WI-SARS-CoV-2-Phylodynamics/Urban-Rural-Classification/Minnesota Classification/README.md

 The script "MN-Assign-Urban-Rural-Both-USDA-Census-Definition.py" assigns urban and rural categories to Census Tracts utilizing both definitions from the Census and the USDA.

-To run this script (assuming successful installation and environment activation):
+To run the Python script (assuming successful installation and environment activation):

 ```
 # change to this directory